sanura-njaka/ToDoApplication/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+A challenge I encountered while while building the app was trying to comprehend the coding topics that I had not seen before throughout the course of the fast-faced video guide.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2016] [CodePath, Inc.]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.